somhi/PCXT_DeMiSTify/README.md

 ## Key features

+* 8088 CPU with these speed settings: 4.77 MHz, 7.16 MHz, 9.54 MHz cycle accurate, and PC/AT 286 at 3.5MHz equivalent (max. speed)
+* BIOS selectable (Tandy 1000 / PCXT)
+* Compatible BIOS selection (IBM5160, Yuko ST, pcxt31, Tandy, micro8088, XT-IDE, ...)
-* Support for Tandy 1000
+* Support for IBM Tandy 1000
 * Support for IBM PCXT 5160 and clones
-* CPU Speed 4.77 MHz and turbo modes 7.16 MHz / 14.318 MHz
+* Main memory 640Kb + 384Kb UMB memory
+* EMS memory up to 2Mb
+* XTIDE support
 * Video modes:
-  * Tandy 320x200x16 graphics 128 kB VRAM (not available on all ports due to BRAM resources)
+  * Tandy graphics with 128Kb of shared VRAM  (not available on all ports due to BRAM resources)
   * CGA graphics 32kB VRAM (VGA or Composite)
   * MDA monochrome

-* Compatible BIOS selection (IBM5160, Yuko ST, pcxt31, Tandy, micro8088, XT-IDE, ...)
-* Main memory 640Kb + 384Kb UMB memory
-* EMS memory up to 2Mb
 * Audio: Adlib, Tandy, speaker
 * Joystick support
 * Mouse support into COM2 serial port, this works like any Microsoft mouse... you just need a driver to configure it, like CTMOUSE 1.9 (available into hdd folder), with the command CTMOUSE /s2